phetsims/equality-explorer/doc/lock-scenarios.md

 # Equality Explorer - Lock feature scenarios

 The lock feature is deceptively complicated, involving many scenarios.
 This document describes the most basic set of scenarios.
+It's highly recommended to use this set of scenarios as a baseline for regression testing.
 Issue [phetsims/equality-explorer#19](https://github.com/phetsims/equality-explorer/issues/19) contains the original discussion and (incomplete) specification of the lock feature.